sabriboulahia2011/rexom/readme.md

 TOKEN="<The Bot Token Right Here(you will find it on discord developer portal)"
 ```

-if you using replit just go to `secrits` on right
+if you using replit just go to `secrets` on right
 and set `TOKEN` as a key
 then set `The Bot Token Right Here(you will find it on discord developer portal)` as a value

 #### Run The Project 🌀

-if you using replit `download the github repositorie` then extract the file and drag the `node_modules` folder to replit files
+if you using replit `download the github repository` then extract the file and drag the `node_modules` folder to replit files
 to edit `node_modules` files on replit (make sure you install all the packages you will need because you can't install any package after do that)
 now just wait a little alert from the website and press replace
 after that wait 5 seconds and press run